SVL0309/Credit_scoring_development/README.md

 This project involves developing a credit scoring model using machine learning techniques to predict the likelihood of a borrower defaulting on a loan.
 The process includes data preprocessing, feature selection, model training, evaluation, and optimization to achieve the best performance.

 Project Structure
+SLEBID_Scoring_Model_Development_June_2024.ipynb: code,
+scoring_functions.py: functions
+SLEBID_Scoring_Model_Development_June_2024.ipynb: presentation (PDF)
 README.md: This file, providing an overview of the project.

-**Data Preprocessing**
-The dataset is preprocessed to handle missing values, encode categorical variables, and scale numerical features.
-This is done using the data_preprocessing.py script in the scripts directory.
+Data Preprocessing Preprocessed the dataset by handling missing values, encoding categorical variables, and scaling numerical features.

-**Feature Selection**
-We select features based on their correlation and importance as determined by a Gradient Boosting model.
-The feature selection process is detailed in the Jupyter notebooks within the notebooks directory.
-Specifically, the top 27 features are used based on their combined correlation and importance scores.
+Feature Selection Selected relevant features based on their correlation and importance using a Gradient Boosting model.

-**Model Training and Evaluation**
-The model is trained and evaluated using cross-validation techniques.
-We perform hyperparameter tuning using GridSearchCV to find the best parameters for the Gradient Boosting model.
-The process is implemented in the model_training.py script and the corresponding notebook.

-**Example Model Parameters:**
-Best Parameters: {'learning_rate': 0.05, 'max_depth': 3, 'min_samples_leaf': 2, 'min_samples_split': 2, 'n_estimators': 100}
-Best Cross-Validation Accuracy: 0.7557
-Test Set Accuracy: 0.7433
-Model Application
-We demonstrate how to load the saved model and apply it to new data.
-The steps include data normalization and predictions using the trained model.
-The example is provided in the model_application.py script.

-**Threshold Optimization**
-We determine the optimal threshold for classification based on accuracy and cost considerations.
-The code for this is in the threshold_optimization.py script and associated notebook.

-Example Threshold Optimization:
-Cross-Validation Accuracy Scores: [0.78, 0.75, 0.775, 0.77, 0.74]
-Mean Cross-Validation Accuracy: 0.763
-Optimal Threshold Results:
-Precision (Class 1): 0.8167
-Recall (Class 1): 0.9614
-F1-Score (Class 1): 0.8832
-Cost: 69
-Results
-The results of the model evaluation, including accuracy, precision, recall, and cost, are stored in the results directory.
-Visualizations of the model's performance are also provided.
-For instance, the model using 27 features has shown high accuracy and low cost, making it an optimal choice.

-**Conclusion**
-The project demonstrates the development and application of a machine learning-based credit scoring model.
-The selected model, utilizing the top 27 features, shows high accuracy and low cost, making it a viable option for credit scoring purposes.
+Model Training and Evaluation Trained and evaluated the model using cross-validation techniques to optimize its performance.
+Model Application Implemented the trained model for making predictions on new data.
+Threshold Optimization Determined optimal thresholds for classification to enhance model performance.
+Results Stored and visualized the outcomes of the model evaluation, focusing on its effectiveness with the selected features.
+After executing this code, the following files are saved in the repository:
+•	CSV File: german_credit.csv
+o	Format: CSV
+o	Contents: DataFrame german_credit data saved without indices.
+•	Model: gradient_boosting_model.pkl
+o	Format: Pickle (.pkl)
+o	Contents: Trained Gradient Boosting model for classification.
+•	Model Description File: model_description.txt
+o	Format: Text file (.txt)
+o	Contents: Description of the model and example predictions, including model parameters and class probabilities.
+•	Selected Features File: selected_features.pkl
+o	Format: Pickle (.pkl)
+o	Contents: List of selected features used in model training.
+•	Scaler File: standard_scaler.pkl
+o	Format: Pickle (.pkl)
+o	Contents: Trained Scaler object for data normalization.
+Note: All these files are essential for further use of the model and analysis of results within the credit scoring project.

 **Future Work**
 Further feature engineering and selection to improve model performance.